-- Find out your strengths: Not everyone has the same strengths and what works for others must not good for you.
-Find out your strengths and promote them!
+- Find out your strengths: Not everyone has the same strengths and what works for others must not be good for you.
+Find out your strengths and work on these!
 Try to minimize your weaknesses through perfecting and training.

-- Enjoy the workout: Go with fun and interest to training.
-So you will learn faster and make faster progress.
+- Enjoy the workout: Go with fun and interest to your training session.
+This way you will learn faster and make better progress.